Erodela/Mod3-Project/README.md

 ## To-dos
-Finish the project.
-Study up more on the MERN stack so that I can finish this project and put it on my resume.
+Study up on the MERN stack so I can finish the project.